quasarframework/quasar/docs/src/pages/quasar-plugins/dark.md

 Dark.toggle()
 ```

-### Through quasar.config.js
+### Through quasar.config file

-You can also use `/quasar.config.js` to set the Dark mode status:
+You can also use the `/quasar.config` file to set the Dark mode status:

 ```js
 framework: {